Northern Dimension Partnership in Public Health and Social Wellbeing (NDPHS)

-Finland participates in the Northern Dimension Partnership in Public Health and Social Wellbeing (NDPHS) to prevent widespread health problems and promote healthy lifestyles.
-Cooperation focuses on
+Finland has been one of the key actors in the Northern Dimension Partnership in Public Health and Social Wellbeing (NDPHS) ever since its establishment in 2003.
+The Partnership aims to prevent widespread health problems and promote healthy lifestyles.

-The Partnership was set up in 2003.
-It is a joint undertaking by nine governments (Latvia, Lithuania, Norway, Poland, Sweden, Germany, Finland, Russia, Estonia), the European Commission and eight international organisations.
+The partnership involves ten governments (Iceland, Latvia, Lithuania, Norway, Poland, Sweden, Germany, Finland, Russia, Estonia), the European Commission and eight international organisations.

 The organisations involved are: